Cohomology and Immersed Curves

-In contrast, for the two-colorability of a cellular immersion, we have the following: \begin{thm} Let $C$ be a curve cellularly immersed in a closed surface $\Sigma$ and $\Pi$ be an intersigned Gauss code for $C$.
-The mod~2 complement of the sign sequence of $\Pi$ is a cocycle representing the mod~2 Poincar\'e dual of the mod~2 homology class of $C$. \end{thm} Then the theorem has the immediate corollary: \begin{cor} The immersion $C$ is two-colorable if and only if the mod~2 complement of the sign sequence of $\Pi$ is a mod~2 coboundary. \end{cor}
+As to the $2$-colorability of a cellular immersion, we have the following: \begin{thm} Let $C$ be a curve cellularly immersed in a closed surface $\Sigma$ and $\Pi$ be an intersigned Gauss code for $C$.
+The mod~$2$ complement of the sign sequence of $\Pi$ is a cocycle representing the mod~$2$ Poincar\'e dual of the mod~$2$ homology class of $C$. \end{thm} Then the theorem has the immediate corollary: \begin{cor} The immersion $C$ is $2$-colorable if and only if the mod~$2$ complement of the sign sequence of $\Pi$ is a mod~$2$ coboundary. \end{cor}